Manitoba Reform Party: Confederation of Regions

+Reform Party

 In April 1991, the Manitoba CoR changed its name to the Manitoba Reform Party after a mail-in referendum among party members conducted in March and April, in which 67% of the respondents were said to have favoured the change.
 (The Manitoba CoR had 65-70 members by this time.)

 The new name brought about a lawsuit from the Reform Party of Canada, which had no formal connection to the Manitoba group.
 National CoR leader Elmer Knutson was also opposed to the change.
 Manitoba Reformers argued that as no other group had applied to use the name on a provincial level.
 The Court of Appeals in Manitoba determined in 1991 that party's use of the word "Reform" at the provincial level was legal.

+In February 1992, the Manitoba Reform Party ejected four "rebels" who had accused the national leadership of having lost touch with the grassroots membership.
+About 78 percent of members who voted, voted to remove the four Reformers, who were from St James, Winnipeg South, and St Boniface.

 In September 1992, the Manitoba Reform Party contested two provincial by-elections.
 Ken Carver received 97 votes in Crescentwood, and anti-bilingualism activist Fred Debrecen received 388 votes in Portage la Prairie.

 The party was registered with Elections Manitoba for the 1995 provincial election, but did not run any candidates.
 Its subsequent history is unclear.

+In 1997, the Manitoba Reform Party championed tax cuts during the federal election campaign, arguing that its plan, which included benefits for low-income families, was superior to the 10% across-the-board tax cut proposed by the Tories.